DouglasUrner/SKHS-Lab-Configuration/README.md

 ## After Reimaging

+1. Log in to all of the student machines as a user with administrative rights.
+With LANSchool this is '''Administer > Log on Selected Students...```
 1. Update PowerShell - this may not be necessary, but one way that you know that you need to update is if you are seeing out of memory and/or stack overflow errors when running the configuration script.
 1. Enable PowerShell script execution if necessary.
 1. Enable PowerShell remote execution